telerik/blazor-docs/knowledge-base/grid-binding-to-expando-object.md

 ## Notes

-* It is possible to use [nested Grid model properties]({%slug grid-use-navigation-properties%}) that are `ExpandoObject`s.
+* You can also use [nested Grid model properties]({%slug grid-use-navigation-properties%}) that are `ExpandoObject`s.
 However, data operations like filtering, sorting and grouping are not supported for those nested properties.
 [Disable these features per column]({%slug components/grid/columns/bound%}#data-operations) if they are enabled for the Grid.
 * If any property in the `ExpandoObject` is `nullable`, then do not set [`EditorType`]({%slug components/grid/editing/overview%}#customize-the-editor-fields) for the column (this may be supported in the future).
 Instead, use a [Grid column `EditorTemplate`](grid-templates-editor), for example:

 <div class="skip-repl"></div>